-Let's have fun

-Move as one!
+Move to the music Let's have fun Move to the music Move as one!
+(Repeat)

 Clap your hands

 Stamp your feet

 Laugh from your tummy

 Jump to the beat.

 Make sure to repeat the whole song, and encourage learners to have fun and move as one.